lun0522/lighter/README.md

 # 0. Introduction

-This project aims to build a low-level graphics engine with **reusable** infrastructures, with either Vulkan or OpenGL as backend.
+This project aims to build a low-level graphics engine with **reusable** infrastructures, with either OpenGL or Vulkan as backend.
 It should be able to run on MacOS, and won't be difficult to run on Linux (just need to find suitable third-party library binaries).
-The code follows [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).
+The code follows [Google C++ style guide](https://google.github.io/styleguide/cppguide.html) and only uses the features of C++11 (enhanced by [Abseil library](https://abseil.io)).

 We use the [Bazel build system](https://bazel.build), so the applications are run in this way from command line: